-The search plan presented resulted in a sample of 58 publications of which 42 articles mention national-level metrics.
+The search plan presented resulted in a sample of 58 publications, of which 42 articles mention national-level metrics.
 The initial focus of the literature review was on the abstracts and findings of identified articles before CE metrics were collected.
 The process resulted in a total of 232 CE metrics.
-As the number of metrics found is too high to derive a manageable set of metrics, further adjustments to the sample are necessary.
+As the number of metrics found is too high to derive a manageable set of metrics, further adjustments to the sample were necessary.
 Therefore, the selection criteria "level of analysis" was applied to produce an appropriate sample.
-Due to the scope of this study micro-level metrics were excluded from further research.
+Due to the scope of this study, micro-level metrics were excluded from further research.
 This approach led to a further reduction of publications considered in the analysis.
-It resulted in 207 CE metrics either developed to measure CE on a macro-level (201) exclusively or explicitly designed to evaluate both, CE on a micro- and macro-level (6 metrics).
+It resulted in 207 CE metrics either developed to measure CE on a macro-level (201) exclusively or explicitly designed to evaluate CE on a micro and macro-level (six metrics).
 Many of the CE metrics appeared in several literature sources simultaneously.
-An example is the Domestic Material Consumption metric (DMC) proposed i.e., by Eurostat (2020), European Environment Agency (2019), Mayer et al. (2019).
+An example is the Domestic Material Consumption metric (DMC) proposed, e.g., by Eurostat (2020), European Environment Agency (2019), Mayer et al. (2019).

-The literature review resulted in a collection of 165 metrics from 24 publications which are potentially suitable to evaluate progress in the transition towards CE on a national level.
+The literature review resulted in a collection of 165 metrics from 24 publications which are potentially suitable to evaluate progress in the transition towards CE at a national level.
 As a first step of the analysis, CE metrics were eliminated, which showed little semantic differences but aimed to measure the same processes or effects of a CE.
-An example of metrics which aim to evaluate the same outcome are "Persons employed" included in the EU CE Monitoring Framework and "Employment in eco-innovation and CE" proposed by Smol et al. (2017).
+An example of metrics which aim to evaluate the same outcome are "Persons employed" included in the EU CE Monitoring Framework118 and "Employment in eco-innovation and CE" proposed by Smol et al. (2017).
 After that, the framework introduced by PBL Netherlands (2017) was chosen and extended to group metrics according to which critical aspects of CE they quantify.
-This step is required because no unified categorization system defining critical aspects to group existing CE metrics on a macro-level is yet established.
-To cluster metrics which could not be assigned to the critical aspects of the framework, additional categories, such as "competitiveness and innovation" were added.
-Such a categorization system or framework enables visual interpretation and a clear overview of relevant categories.
+This step is required because no unified categorisation system defining critical aspects to group existing CE metrics on a macro-level has been established.
+To cluster metrics that could not be assigned to the critical aspects of the framework, additional categories, such as "competitiveness and innovation", were added.
+Such a categorisation system or framework enables visual interpretation and a clear overview of relevant categories.
 However, only under the condition that a limited number of metrics is included.
 Consequently, a further reduction of CE metrics was needed.
-In the next step, a feasible set of metrics is obtained through the allocation of national metrics to predefined requirements.
+In the next step, a feasible set of metrics was obtained by allocating national metrics to predefined requirements.
 The requirements are based on existing theory and European and German political objectives and are described in Table 2.
-The process is required to select available metrics from the pool that is available leading to a practicable feasible set of CE metrics.
-The process resulted in a total selection of 50 CE metrics that are relevant for nations and especially Germany, as metrics suggested in German strategies such as ProgRess III, and DNS are included.
-This allowed for categorization of 50 metrics according to overarching themes, which is shown in Table 3.
+The process is required to select available metrics from the available pool, leading to a practical and feasible set of CE metrics.
+The process resulted in the selection of 50 CE metrics that are relevant for nations and especially Germany, as metrics suggested in German strategies such as ProgRess III and DNS are included.
+This allowed for the categorisation of 50 metrics according to overarching themes, as shown in Table 3.
 The results of the integrative literature analysis were further discussed with experts in the field.